Holistic approach to asset management

 The energy sector recognizeslong-term asset integrity is vital, particularly as demands on resources increase.
 A total asset performance approach goes beyond initial design analysis.
 It is a more holistic approach to planning, designing and implementing long-term maintenance and operations performance.

-Lloyd's Register Energy business' holistic approach to asset management is an overall assessment of asset integrity...it examines the health of the forest, so to speak, by paying careful attention to the most critical assets first, thus preserving the overall system most efficiently.
+Lloyd's Register Energy' holistic approach to asset management is an overall assessment of asset integrity...it examines the health of the forest, so to speak, by paying careful attention to the most critical assets first, thus preserving the overall system most efficiently.
 Our tool chest is immense; along with the industry's finest collection of inspectors, engineers and scientists, we deploy custom-created software tools that provide exacting reports on all aspects of your systems.

 Real-Life Application in the Energy Sector: